 The Comptroller is responsible for oversight of fiscal management functions, establishment of accounting policies and practices and publication of official financial reports.
-The Comptroller maintains the Massachusetts Management Accounting and Reporting System (MMARS), the centralized state accounting system that is used by all state agencies and departments with the exception of the University of Massachusetts but not independent state authorities.
+The Comptroller maintains the Massachusetts

+Management Accounting and Reporting System (MMARS), the centralized state accounting system that is used by all state agencies and departments for processing of all financial transactions, but the University of Massachusetts, the state universities and community colleges process only some transactions on MMARS, and the independent state authorities do not use the system.
 MMARS provides a ledger-based system of revenue and expenditure accounts enabling the Comptroller to control obligations and expenditures effectively and to ensure that appropriations are not exceeded during the course of the fiscal year.
 The Commonwealth's statewide accounting system also has various modules for receivables, payables, capital assets and other processes management.